The Dangers of Advocacy

 “Only when they have some knowledge of the plan of redemption will they understand the supposed inequities of life.
 Only then will they understand the commandments God has given us.
 If we do not teach the plan of redemption, whatever else we do by way of programs and activities and instructions will not be enough.

 “God gave unto them commandments, after having made known unto them the plan of redemption.”
 We face invasions of the intensity and seriousness that we have not faced before.
 There is the need now to be united with everyone facing the same way.
 Then the sunlight of truth, coming over our shoulders, will mark the path ahead.
 If we perchance turn the wrong way, we will shade our eyes from that light and we will fail in our ministries.”

 Relativism and Apostasy

 “Surely that could not happen to me,” you may think.

 And yet, just the other day I saw this post on Twitter:

 “leaving the church strengthened my testimony of spirituality and god more than staying ever could. research got me to the point i am and i found the set of beliefs that truly were meant for me. i know you’re looking st (sic) reasons to stay but i could only stay a believer if i left”

 This is utterly meaningless tripe.
 There is no power, and certainly no salvation, in this religious devotion to moral relativism.
-It is completely worthless – a “smooth, comfortable god” that does not demand much, certainly, but a god without power to bless your life and ultimately grant eternal life.
+It is completely worthless.
+This is a “smooth, comfortable god” that does not demand much, it’s true.
+Unfortunately, it’s also a god without power to bless your life and ultimately grant eternal life.
 At the end of this road is unhappiness.

-The worst part is that this wasn’t met with confusion, or concern – but with cheers.
-Here are some responses:
+I was disappointed to see that this wasn’t met with confusion, or concern – but with validation.
+One response said:

 “This is one of the bravest things I have read today… & always never ever forget this”